nyumaya/nyumaya_audio_recognition_lib/README.md

-**You don't have to build this library by yourself if you want to run the nyumaya_audio_recognition on the Raspberry Pi ,macOS or Linux x86-64.
+**You don't have to build this library by yourself if you want to run the nyumaya_audio_recognition on the Raspberry Pi, macOS or Linux x86-64.
 There are prebuilt libraries [here](https://github.com/nyumaya/nyumaya_audio_recognition/tree/master/lib).**

 ## Depedencies
--Cmake
+- Cmake
--Clang-6 compiler (Can be changed in make_all.sh)
+- Clang-6 compiler (Can be changed in make_all.sh)

 ## Prerequisite